 Miacademy

 Miacademy is a subscription-based, online platform that offers lessons for kindergarten through eighth grade under the headings math, social studies, science, language arts, and electives.
 Parents can select from all content to create an educational program for their children and switch grade levels for subjects as needed.
-For instance, Miacademy teaches phonics-based pre-reading skills in kindergarten and actual reading in first grade.
-Parents who want their kindergartners to begin reading can use a combination of lessons from kindergarten and first grade.

 Each child needs his or her own account, but Miacademy offers discounts for siblings.
 A parent account is included with the student account, and you can supervise more than one student from one parent account.

-Note that Miacademy is very similar to two other MiaPlaza websites, Dangerous Dragons and Always Ice Cream.
+Note that Miacademy is very similar to two other MiaPlaza websites, Clever Dragons and Always Ice Cream.
 Miacademy is for both boys and girls, while Clever Dragons is for boys and Always Ice Cream is for girls.

 Subject Areas Covered